erenard/presentation/vuejsamsterdam/slides.md

 Code splitting with webpack
 - use dynamic import
 - use webpackPrefetch/webpackPreload
-- use vuetify webpack plugin
+- use vuetify loader
-- lazy load routes
+- use lazy loading on main routes
-* Async component factory to handle the loader show/hide nicely
-- Vue-Promised can be a solution

-* check gridsome

 ---

 # Thorsten Linusborg - Vue CLI – How to write components with it

-(vue.js core team)
 Building Libraries with vue-cli
 Best practices and recommendations
-- move src to demo
+- folder structure
+- package.json important fields
-- make a new src/index.js
+- Turn the library into a vue plugin
+- Auto-install in the browser
+- Watch for the weight of dependencies

 ---